Ekaterina Voroshilova: Biography

 The Gendarme, seeing the portrait, shook all over, turned white.
 "Don't ruin it," he wailed. - Let Ekaterina Davidovna live here as long as she wants.
 And I will arrange the wedding as it should be.
 So we got married."

 Their marriage was allowed on the condition of a wedding in the church.
 Golda accepted Orthodox baptism and became Ekaterina Davidovna Voroshilova.
 The newlyweds were released from exile in September 1910.
 Ekaterina Voroshilova also changed her political views, becoming a Marxist.
 In 1917 she joined the RSDLP.
 She followed her husband during the Civil War, acting as an assistant and comrade-in-arms.
 As the wife of a commander, she took care of women, children, and the elderly.

-Voroshilolva was characterized by an article from the White Guard newspaper dated November 10, 1925.
+Voroshilova was characterized by an article from the White Guard newspaper dated November 10, 1925.

-“It is interesting that Voroshilov came to the fore to some extent thanks to his wife.
-Ekaterina Voroshilova, an elegant, exceptionally beautiful woman, met her future husband in exile.
-She was able to awaken spiritual interests in the political exile.
-She prompted him to study the works of Marx and Engels.
-Now Voroshilov is considered one of the best connoisseurs of both socialist classics.
-He achieved great influence at his meetings by reproducing, thanks to his exceptional memory, great quotations from Marx and Engels, without a single mistake.
-His wife, who was the center of a large society in Moscow, brought her husband a large number of friends and thereby, no doubt, contributed to his appointment first as commander of the 1st Cavalry Army.
+It is often noted that Voroshilov’s rise was influenced, in part, by the role his wife played in his personal and intellectual development.
+Ekaterina Voroshilova, remembered as an elegant and charismatic woman, met her future husband while in exile and encouraged his growing interest in the works of Marx and Engels, Voroshilov later became known for his strong command of socialist theory and his remarkable ability to quote extensively Marxist texts from memory.

+At the same time, Ekaterina’s active social presence in Moscow brought the couple into contact with a broad circle of cultural and political figures.
+These connections may have helped strengthen Voroshilov’s standing within influential circles during the formative years of his career, including the period leading to his appointment as commander of thef 1st Cavalry Army.